unional/async-fp/README.md

 [![NPM downloads][gizmo-downloads-image]][gizmo-npm-url]
 [![Bundle size][gizmo-bundlephobia-image]][gizmo-bundlephobia-url]

-[@unional/gizmo] is a library to create `gizmo`: an object with static or dynamic dependencies, and an optional `start` function.
+[@unional/gizmo] is a library to create *gizmo*: an object with static or dynamic dependencies, with an optional `start` function.

 ```ts
 import { define, incubate } from '@unional/gizmo'